val-l-hosler/Medi-Reminder-App/README.md

 ### :warning: To simulate logging in, use the username "test" and the password "pass".

-### :warning: Some features may not display properly outside of a typical mobile screen size, so please use Chrome Dev Tools to mimic the correct screen size.
+### :warning: Some features may not display properly outside of a typical mobile screen size, so please either Chrome Dev Tools or add the website to an Android/iOS mobile device's home screen to view the intended layout.

 ### 🧰 Tech Stack
 1. React.js